Raggaer/castro/en-US/config/ssl.md

 # Auto

 If true Castro will request a Lets Encrypt SSL certificate for your site.
+The certificate and key will be saved on the Castro directory and will only be requested one time.

 # Cert